 Section in Original Document Topic Comment/Rationale for review/inclusion in list Proposed next step Adjust wording Proposed Wording/ Comment WG 2.1.2 H In addition to the general requirements for all labels (strings), the selected IDN ccTLD string must abide to the normative parts of RFC 5890, RFC 5891, RFC 5892 and RFC 5893.
-All applicable technical criteria (general and IDN specific) for IDN ccTLD strings should be documented as part of the implementation plan.
-For reasons of transparency and accountability they should be made public prior to implementation of the overall policy and endorsed by the ccNSO.
 It need to be ensured that technical criteria are still valid.
-It will also need to be reviewed whether the proposed mechanism with respect to including the technical criteria as part of the implementation is appropriate.
-The criteria need to be reviewed in depth in PDP and reconfirmed if deemed appropriate.
-Rationale: Proposed criteria have been adopted by the ccNSO Members in 2013.
+It will also need to be reviewed whether the proposed mechanism The criteria need to be reviewed in depth in PDP and reconfirmed if deemed appropriate.